Karthikeya 2 Day 20 Box Office Collection Worldwide: The Mystery Thriller Entices Public Of All Ages

 The film has Bollywood actor Anupam Kher in a special role as a blind professor Dhanvanthari.
 His five-minute role turned out to be quite impactful and received huge applause.
 The movie also stars actors like Srinivasa Reddy, Praveen, Harsha Chemudu, Tulasi, and Adithya Menon among others in key roles.

 Produced by Abhishek Agarwal and TG Vishwa Prasad, the movie's soundtrack is composed by Kaala Bhairava.
-Karthik Ghattamaneni took charge of both the editing and cinematography of the film.
-Manibabu Karanam penned the thoughtful dialogues of the film and Zee Studious distributed Karthikeya 2.
+Karthik Ghattamneni took charge of both the editing and cinematography of the film.
+Manibabu Karanam penned the thoughtful dialogues of the film and Zee Studios distributed Karthikeya 2.